-Coach's Corner is a weeky KentuckyScout feature with one of the Wildcat staff members discussing their unit.
-In this edition, UK offensive coordinator Randy Sanders reflects on last week's performance against Louisville and preparation for Saturday's game against Kent State.
+Coach's Corner is a weekly KentuckyScout feature with one of the Wildcat assistant coaches.
+In this edition, UK offensive coordinator Randy Sanders talks about his unit's play against WKU and preparation for Saturday's game at Florida.

 Coach's Corner with Randy Sanders

 AllWildcats Top Stories

 RECAP: No. 6 Kentucky 87, Valparaiso 63LEXINGTON, Ky. -- Coming off its first loss of the season, a setback to UCLA which dropped the Wildcats from the top spot in the polls, Kentucky responded as one might expect on…